Saccharedens versatilis gen. Nov., sp. nov., a sugar-degrading member of the burkholderiales isolated from Cephalotes rohweri ant guts

 Cephalotes ‘turtle’ ants host a core group of gut–associated symbionts, but their potential contributions to ant nutrition and disease resistance remain uncharacterized in vitro.
 To gain a better understanding of the metabolic capability of core symbionts belonging to the Burkholderiales, we cultivated and characterized strain CAG32T from the guts of Cephalotes rohweri ants.
 Strain CAG32T was rod-shaped, Gram-stain-negative, motile and formed pale-white colonies on trypticase soy agar.
 Optimum growth occurred under an atmosphere of 20% O2 supplemented with 1% CO2.
 Strain CAG32T grew under NaCl concentrations of 0–2.0%, temperatures of 23–47 °C and pH values of 4.0–8.0, and was capable of producing n-butyric acid and degrading carbohydrates for growth.
 The G+C content of the genomic DNA was 59.2±0.6 mol% and the major fatty acids were C16 :0, C16 :1ω7c/C16 :1ω6c, C17 :0 cylcopropane, C12 :0 and C14 :0 3-OH/C16 :1 iso I. The only respiratory quinone detected was ubiquinone-8 (Q-8) and the major polar lipids were phosphatidylethanolamine, phosphatidylglycerol and diphosphatidylglycerol.
 Based on phylogenetic analysis of the 16S rRNA gene sequence, strain CAG32T shared 96.9% nucleotide similarity with its closest cultivated neighbours Bordetella petrii Se-1111RT and Bordetella bronchiseptica ATCC 19395T.
 This, combined with differences in the phenotypic and biochemical profile from neighbouring strains, warrants the classification of strain CAG32T as representing a novel species of a new genus within the Burkholderiales family Alcaligenaceae.
 The name Saccharedens versatilis gen. nov., sp. nov. is proposed.
 The type strain of Saccharedens versatilis is CAG32T (=NCIMB 15010T=DSM 100909T).

 Lin, Jonathan Y.; Hobson, William J.; and Wertz, John T., "Saccharedens versatilis gen. Nov., sp. nov., a sugar-degrading member of the burkholderiales isolated from Cephalotes rohweri ant guts" (2017).
-University Faculty Publications.
+University Faculty Publications and Creative Works.
 238.